Pinball: The Man Who Saved the Game: Cast

+Production

+Initially conceived as a short documentary, after talking to Roger Sharpe in early 2020 Meredith Bragg decided it might be a film.
+Development of the script used information obtained from Sharpe over days of Zoom calls.
+Much of the footage of pinball playfields was recorded on the final day of shooting, with Sharpe playing the machines.

+The film is the directorial debut of the Bragg brothers.

 Reception

 On the review aggregator website Rotten Tomatoes, the film has a rating of 94% based on 17 reviews, with an average rating of 7.2/10.
 Metacritic, which uses a weighted average, assigned the film a score of 64 out of 100, based on four critics, indicating "generally favorable reviews".

 The film won the Audience Award for Best Narrative Film at the Three Rivers Film Festival, the Overall Audience Choice Award and the Indiana Film Journalists Association Directorial Debut Award at the Heartland International Film Festival, and the Best Narrative Feature Award at the Savannah College of Art and Design Savannah Film Festival.